[Importing corpus data to Korp: technical documentation]

 All the structures of the same type in a corpus should have the same attributes.
 If the value of an attribute is empty for some structure, it should still be represented as attrname="".
 Athough the order of the attributes in the VRT does not matter, they should preferably be in the same order in all the structures of a corpus.
 An alphabetic (lexicographic) order is recommended.

-The names of structures and their attributes in VRT may only contain the characters az (lowercase only), 09, - (hyphen) and _ (underscore).
+The names of structures and their attributes in VRT may only contain the characters az (lowercase only), 09 and _ (underscore).
+(CWB also allows a - (hyphen), but not all VRT tools can handle it.)
 The names may not begin with a digit.
-Moreover, you should avoid the underscore in the names of structures; in their attributes it may be used without problems.
-And the following reserved words of the CQP query language may not be used as structure or attribute names:
+Moreover, do not use the underscore in the names of structures; in their attributes it may be used without problems.
+You should also avoid using the following reserved words of the CQP query language as structure or (positional) attribute names:

 asc ascending by cat cd collocate contains cut def define delete desc descending diff difference discard dump exclusive exit expand farthest foreach group host inclusive info inter intersect intersection join keyword left leftmost macro maximal match matchend matches meet MU nearest no not NULL off on randomize reduce RE reverse right rightmost save set show size sleep sort source subset TAB tabulate target target[0-9] to undump union unlock user where with within without yes